What Happens If You Don’t File Taxes?

 Filing Taxes Late

 I had to hire an accountant to help me because I had no idea where to start.
 I just wanted to fix the situation and keep myself out of trouble with the law.
-So I spent a lot of time sorting through old papers to find my W-2s from the two different restaurants I worked at in 2012.
+So I spent a lot of time sorting through old papers to find my W-2 forms from the two different restaurants I worked at in 2012.
 Since I had kept such shoddy records, I didn’t have any receipts to use to claim any tax deductions, either.
 I had to foot the whole tax bill.

 My accountant filed both a state and federal tax return for me, and I had to pay a late-filing fine on top of my accountant fees (he charged $150 per hour for the work).
 In total, I coughed up $250 to my accountant and about $400 to the government.
 I also got a tax refund from the government, which was unexpected.
 Unfortunately, I had to use it all to cover the expenses I incurred for filing taxes late.

-I owed the government was so little because I had made so little working as a waitress.
+The amount I owed the government was so little because I had made so little working as a waitress.
 If I’d had a higher-earning job and skipped out on my taxes, that bill would have been much bigger.

 Moral of the story?
 File your taxes, even if you don’t make that much money.
 They’re an important part of your financial health, and they can come into play when least expected.
 Your tax returns can affect your health care coverage if you’re on the Affordable Care Act (ACA); and they can be used in the house-buying process, too.